About Mark L. Thomsen

-Mark L. Thomsen was born in Nebraska the winter of 1954, grew up in Nigeria, Africa until 12 years old, dropped out of high school at 17, and when the Inland Steel mill department in East Chicago, Indiana shutdown in 1984 (where he had proudly worked as a steelworker for nearly eight years, including a stint as Local 1010 USWA union representative), Mark and his family moved to Milwaukee, Wisconsin.
-He started law school at Marquette University Law School and after graduating in 1987 (cum laude), he served as law clerk to the Hon.
+Mark L. Thomsen was born in Blair, Nebraska, during the winter of 1954.
+He grew up in Nigeria, Africa, until 12 years old, dropped out of high school at age 17, and when the Inland Steel mill department in East Chicago, Indiana, shut down in 1984 (where Mark had proudly worked as a steelworker for nearly eight years and was elected as a Local 1010 USWA union representative), he and his wife, Grace, and daughter, Sonja, moved to Milwaukee, Wisconsin.
+Mark started law school at Marquette University and after graduating cum laude in 1987, he served as law clerk to the Hon.
 John L. Coffey, Circuit Judge for the U.S. Court of Appeals for the Seventh Circuit.

 Favorite Book: “The Savage Detectives” by Roberto Bolaño

 “Never give in—never, never, never, never, in nothing great or small, large or petty, never give in except to convictions of honor and good sense.
 Never yield to force; never yield to the apparently overwhelming might of the enemy.”

 - J.D., Marquette University Law School, cum laude, 1987